mrvalterhugo/ip-checker/README.md

 # ip-checker
-Simple python script that detects when someone gets connected to Wifi.
+Bash script to be used on linux systems with AWS Route53.
+It will updated Route53 entries when IP has changed.
+Needs to be added to crontab for automated checks.